Daniel17971/city-legends-frontend/README.md

 - To create them create a .env file in your project root folder (see .env-example for reference) and include:
   - a variable with the database url
   - a variable with the firebase api key
+  - a variable with the google maps api key